Statistical Inference of 1D Persistent Nonlinear Time Series and Application to Predictions: Method

 We start with a one-dimensional, stationary time series $\{y_t\}_{1\leq t \leq N}$ of length $N$, which exhibits an asymptotically constant Hurst exponent $H > 0.5$.
 The numerical value of $H$ may be determined by Detrended Fluctuation Analysis (DFA) \cite{Peng1994,Hoell2019} or other methods, among them R/S statistics \cite{Hurst1951}, and Wavelet transforms \cite{Simonsen1998,Abry1998}.
 We use the first-order finite difference approximation of the Gr\"unwald-Letnikov fractional derivative of order $d~=~H-\frac{1}{2}$ with a finite difference of $\Delta t = 1.0$, defined as \cite{Podlubny1998}

-Here, $M$ defines the memory length of the fractional operation which for ARFIMA or FBM is infinite.
-For numerical ease we use the recurrence relation $w^{(d)}_j =(1 - \frac{d + 1}{j}) \, w^{(d)}_{j-1}$ with $w_0^{(d)} = 1$.
-Also, for a given time series, choosing an appropriate finite $M$ is a trade-off between the loss of $M$ data points and the time scale of the long-range correlations to be removed.
+Here, $M$ defines the memory length of the fractional operation.
+In theory, $M$ goes to infinity for fractional processes (cf. Eq.~\ref{eq:arfima1d0}).
+In applications, choosing an appropriate finite $M$ is a trade-off between the loss of $M$ data points and the time scale of the long-range correlations to be removed.
 Choosing $M = N/2$ would be optimal, but increased statistical fluctuations in the subsequent analysis advice smaller $M$.
 Removal of long-range correlations from time series using fractional calculus has been applied e.g. in \cite{Petras2019,Yuan2013}.
+For numerical ease we use the recurrence relation $w^{(d)}_j =(1 - \frac{d + 1}{j}) \, w^{(d)}_{j-1}$ with $w_0^{(d)} = 1$ for the computation of the coefficients in Eq.~\ref{eq:GL_derivative}.